Sunday, February 1, 2026

 Item/Price Low High Average Median

-The Single Ounce Silver Market Price Benchmark (SOSMPB) finally cooled off a bit, falling to $83.33, a decline of $2.42 from the December 28 price of $85.75 per troy ounce.
-The weekly movement is in line with wider volatility in world markets.
+The Single Ounce Silver Market Price Benchmark (SOSMPB) took a pretty big hit this week, falling to $106.62, a decline of $10.38 from the January 25 price of $117.00 per troy ounce.
+The weekly movement reflects wider volatility in world markets and growing retail investment in smaller, finished products, from grams to 1/2-ounce, 1-ounce, 5-ounce, and 10-ounce coins and bars.

 WEEKEND WRAP